Universal stability of coherently diffusive 1D systems with respect to decoherence: The Quantum Drift Model

-In order to reduce the computational cost of calculation of the dynamics in presence of decoherence we use the Quantum Drift (QD) strategy, which only involves Trotter-Suzuki evolutions on the wave-vector~\cite{FePa15,DRae83}.
-Here, the dynamics are obtained by the sequential application of unitary evolution operators to the wave-function in small time steps (dt).
-The noise/decoherence (interaction with the environment), is introduced by adding stochastic energies fluctuations on every site, $\hat{\Gamma}_\phi=\sum_n \beta_n \ket{n}\bra{n}$, uncorrelated in time.
+In order to reduce the computational cost of calculation of the dynamics in presence of decoherence we use the Quantum Drift (QD) model, which only involves Trotter-Suzuki evolution of the wave-vector~\cite{FePa15,DRae83} under uncorrelated local noise.
+Here, the dynamics are obtained by the sequential application of unitary evolution operators to the wave-function in small time steps (d$t$).
+The noise/decoherence (interaction with the environment), is introduced by adding stochastic energies fluctuations on every site, $\hat{\Gamma}_\phi=\sum_n \beta_n \ket{n}\bra{n}$, uncorrelated in time (i.e. independently sampled every time step).
 The probability distribution of these fluctuations is a Lorentzian function,

-Thus, the unitary evolution in a small time step is:
+Thus, the unitary evolution in a small time step d$t$ is: